developer-lulo/lulo-node-api/readme.md

 # Migrations

-1. Build with
+- npx sequelize-cli migration:generate --name {name}
-   yarn build,
+- the file will be created on dist/migrations, move it to src/migrations and update .js to .ts
-   then delete the `export {}` object created on migrations then run npx sequelize-cli db:migrate
+- run migrations usign `yarn migrations`
 # Codegen

 run the app,